Organize your materials with the world's most widely used library classification system.

-Libraries big and small the world over use the Dewey Decimal Classification (DDC) system to help make sense of today's complex library collections.
-The DDC is available in both print and Web formats and in full and abridged editions.
+Libraries big and small the world over use the Dewey Decimal Classification® (DDC) system to help make sense of today's complex library collections.

 Break down language barriers

-The DDC system has been translated into more than 30 languages and serves library users in more than 200,000 libraries in 135+ countries worldwide, making it the world's most widely used library classification system.
-More than 60 of these countries use the DDC to organize their national bibliographies.
+The DDC system has been translated into numerous languages and serves library users worldwide making it the world's most widely used library classification system.

 The Dewey blog is a great source for news and views on classification issues as well as interesting and unusual DDC resources and curiosities.
 It's also a convenient way to share feedback directly to the DDC editors to help shape the future of the DDC.